rohitkrish1996/Text-sentiment-analysis/README.md

 # Task

-To detect and classify gate tweets.
+To detect and classify hate tweets.
 A tweet is considered hate tweet if a sexist or a racist sentiment is associated with it

 # Result